 Direct Loans are either subsidized or unsubsidized.
 A subsidized loan is awarded on the basis of financial need.
-The federal government pays interest on the loan ("subsidizes" the loan) until the student begins repayment and during authorized periods of deferment.
+The federal government pays interest on the loan ("subsidizes" the loan) while the student is enrolled in school for at least six credit hours.